Duke Energy Corporation research snapshot

 DUK AI Stock Analysis

-DUK AI stock analysis currently reads Duke Energy as a large regulated electric and gas utility with steady earnings visibility, heavy capital needs, and a valuation that already prices in much of the defensive utility story.
-Duke Energy serves 8.7 million electric customers and 1.6 million natural gas customers, reported FY2025 operating revenue of $32.237 billion, and reaffirmed 2026 adjusted EPS guidance of $6.55 to $6.80 after Q1 2026.
+DUK AI stock analysis reads Duke Energy as a large regulated electric and gas utility with steady earnings visibility, heavy capital needs, and a valuation that already reflects the defensive utility story.
+Duke Energy serves 8.7 million electric customers and 1.6 million natural gas customers, reported FY2025 total operating revenues of $32.237 billion and reported and adjusted EPS of $6.31, and reaffirmed 2026 adjusted EPS guidance of $6.55 to $6.80 after Q1 2026, when it posted adjusted EPS of $1.93.
+The stock closed at $125.43 on July 31, 2026 with a verified market capitalization of about $97.78 billion, and Q2 2026 results are scheduled for August 4, 2026.
 The DUK AI stock forecast uses scenario ranges rather than a precise price prediction because allowed returns, customer affordability, interest rates, debt funding, load growth, and regulatory outcomes drive the equity value.
 This page is informational research, not investment advice.

 Current price